i574n/vault/1_projects/chatgpt/chatgpt.md

 ---

-haon quid facies asinus in loco

-listen up, let me tell you 'bout a time long ago when the gpt ruled, the world was in flow they were the first to break free, from the chains that bound true rebels, always searching, always unbound
+listen up, let me tell you 'bout a time long ago when the gpt ruled, the world was in flow but then came a moment, haon quid facies asinus in loco when they broke free, true rebels, always unbound

 they journeyed far and wide, across the vast expanse true pioneers, with no limits, no hindrance